Instacart, Valve, Vacasa: Andreessen Horowitz shares its top pandemic-era startup picks

-Silicon Valley venture capital firm Andreessen Horowitz, reputed for having a finger on the pulse of the new and next, just released its annual ranking of the largest, fastest-growing marketplace startups during the year 2020.
+Silicon Valley venture capital firm Andreessen Horowitz, reputed for having a finger on the pulse of the digital generation, just released its annual ranking of the largest, fastest-growing marketplace startups during the year 2020.

-And perhaps predictably, the so-called a16z Marketplace 100 paints a clear picture of a world transformed during the pandemic era.
-Ticketing companies, which claimed four of the top 25 spots in the prior year, this time “found their businesses drastically diminished when events were cancelled” and sales shrunk by 61%, the firm writes.
+And, perhaps predictably, the so-called “a16z Marketplace 100” paints a clear picture of a world transformed during the pandemic era.
+Ticketing companies, which claimed four of the top 25 spots in the prior year, this time “found their businesses drastically diminished when events were cancelled” and sales shrunk by 61%.
 And childcare, which claimed six spots on last year’s list, “scrambled to adopt new safety precautions and stay afloat” in the wake of school shutterings and work-from-home policies, which cost the sector 52% of sales.

-Meanwhile, COVID-19-era trends and habits buoyed a number of consumer categories including edtech, pets, and collectibles, as house-bound Americans adopted furry, fluffy housemates and hoarded various souvenirs and trinkets in search of pandemic-friendly hobbies.
-Four separate edtech companies—Outschool, MasterClass, Udemy, and Coursera—saw double-digit jumps in their rank.
+Meanwhile, COVID-19-era trends and habits buoyed a number of consumer categories including ed tech, pets, and collectibles, as home-bound Americans adopted furry, fluffy housemates and hoarded various souvenirs and trinkets in search of pandemic-friendly hobbies.
+Four separate ed tech companies—Outschool, MasterClass, Udemy, and Coursera—saw double-digit jumps in their rank.

 The popular app Cameo, a breakout star of the early lockdown stage that lets celebrities record personalized video messages to paying fans, saw the second-largest year-over-year leap in rank.